August 29, 2014

-- Crews continue to focus on completing a “punch” list of remaining work.
-Punch list items typically include cleaning specific areas, completing remaining restoration of sidewalks, curbs, and planting strips, and any additional spot paving.
+- The Overlook Sewer Replacement project is in the closeout process which includes completing outstanding "punch" list items.
+Punch list items typically include cleaning specific areas, completing remaining restoration of sidewalks, curbs, and planting strips, and spot paving.

 What to Expect During Construction

 - Typical work hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday, but the contractor may schedule work during the same hours on Saturdays.